 The actual observance days can vary even within each province and is due to local custom, convenience or the proximity of seasonal events or other holidays.

 This may differ from the official observance day, and may be several weeks from the official day.

 The Northern and Central Canterbury regions take Christchurch Show Day as their provincial holiday.
-The Canterbury Show Day celebration is the second Friday after the first Tuesday in November
+The Canterbury Show Day celebration is the last day of the Canterbury Agricultural and Pastoral Show and takes place on the second Friday after the first Tuesday in November.